P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ### Description

-Specify the player ban limit in seconds to temporarily block access.
+Specify the player's ban limit in seconds to temporarily block access.
 This is recommended over banning access permanently, but you need to remember the time.
 The period is specified in units and is in no particular order.